 JesseLiberty.com by Jesse Liberty is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.

 The opinions expressed here do not necessarily reflect those of my employers, publishers or anyone else; void where prohibited, your mileage may vary, not valid in Sector C.

 Author Archives: Jesse Liberty

-This is part 1 of an ongoing series on Azure for Developers, based on a set of forthcoming videos from LinkedIn Learning.
-Azure is big… …really big.
-There is so much to it, that getting started can be totally daunting. … Continue reading
+This is part 3 of an ongoing series on Azure for Developers, based on a set of forthcoming videos from LinkedIn Learning In Part 2 of this series, we looked at creating an application in the Azure Portal.
+More common is to … Continue reading